leedongwei/CRIMP/meteor/docs-API.md

 ## POST '/api/judge/login'
-* Login and let the server know about user.
+* Login and authenticate user on the server.
+* Creates a user account, or updates existing account
+* Issues a authentication token for subsequent requests

 #### Request
 ```json